sam-berning/bottlerocket-kernel-kit/BUILDING.md

-# How to build the Bottlerocket core kit
+# How to build the Bottlerocket kernel kit

-If you'd like to build your own copy of the core kit for local development, follow these steps.
+If you'd like to build your own copy of the kernel kit for local development, follow these steps.

 ## Dependencies
 #### System Requirements